- Reference Number: HEY1284/2025

 What is a digital nerve?

+There are 2 digital nerves in each of your fingers and thumb.
 They are positioned one on each side of the finger on the palm side of the hand.
 These nerves pass messages to your brain about what you can feel.
 They tell you when something is hot, cold, sharp, blunt, hard or soft.
 They also help you recognise objects by touch, without seeing it, for example feeling for keys in your pocket.

 What happens when the digital nerve is injured?

+When the nerve is injured, the most obvious thing you will notice is numbness.
 If only one nerve is affected, the fingertip will be numb on one side, but not the other.

 What happens during surgery (digital nerve repair)?

 The nerve is like a tiny electric cable, with an outer tube and thousands of thin fibres running through it.
 The surgeon will repair the outer tube, but the tiny fibres inside will die off from the level of the cut to the fingertip.
-If the nerve is not repaired, it will not recover, and may form a very painful lump called a neuroma.
+If the nerve is not repaired, it will not recover and may form a very painful lump called a neuroma.

 What happens following surgery (nerve recovery)?